U.S. Department of Commerce Invests $3.5 Million in American Rescue Plan Funds for Water Utility Improvements at Industrial Park in Gallup, New Mexico

 “The Economic Development Administration plays an important role in supporting locally-developed strategies designed to stimulate American manufacturing,” said Assistant Secretary of Commerce for Economic Development Alejandra Y. Castillo.
 “This project will strengthen Gallup’s economy, supporting manufacturing job creation and spurring private investment in the community.”

 “To grow new jobs, we need reliable water infrastructure for businesses,” said Senator Martin Heinrich.
 “That’s why I’m proud to welcome these federal investments that will address additional water needs in Gallup and present new economic development opportunities for the community.”

 “It is critical to invest in New Mexico water infrastructure,” said Senator Ben Ray Luján.
 “I’m proud to support $3.5 million for the McKinley County Industrial Park.
 This funding will improve water utilities and create good-paying jobs in the Gallup community.
 This project is another step toward a sustainable future in New Mexico.”

 “I am grateful for this grant that will improve the water utility infrastructure for the city of Gallup, support manufacturing business growth, and generate jobs for our tribal and indigenous communities,” said Congresswoman Teresa Leger Fernández (NM-03).
 “We are committed to creating a diverse and robust regional economy for our communities.
 For us, Nuevo Mexicanos, Agua es Vida.”

-This project was made possible by the regional planning efforts led by Northwest New Mexico Council of Governments (NWNMCOG), which EDA funds to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by the Northwest New Mexico Council of Governments (NWNMCOG).
+EDA funds NWNMCOG to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.